 My interest in the study of other human beings, their cultures, and their religious understandings and rituals started in 2003.
 That year, I traveled outside of Europe for the first time in my life.
 As volunteer in Ghana, I had the opportunity to engage with life worlds that felt both alien to my own, while at the same time similar and approachable.

 The following six years, I learned how to make sense of the apparent paradox of being familiar and strange at the same time.
-I began with a BA in Cultural Anthropology and Development Studies, followed by a BA in Comparative Religious Studies (both at Radboud University, Nijmegen)
+I began with a BA in Cultural Anthropology and Development Studies, followed by a BA in Comparative Religious Studies (both at Radboud University, Nijmegen).

-In 2009, my MA in Cultural Anthropology allowed me to visit China for the first time, to conduct ethnographic research on the Chinese pilgrimage island Putuoshan.
+allowed me to visit China for the first time, to conduct ethnographic research on the Chinese pilgrimage island Putuoshan.
 On this island, I became acquainted with Guanyin, a bodhisattva central to Chinese Buddhism.

 I ended by career as a student with an MA in Comparative Religious Studies, with research based on an internship at the Knowledge Centre of Religion and Development (part of development organization Oikos), on the relation between religion and development work.